7 Fundamental causes of growth

 Religion is one facet of cultures that has often been theorized to affect economic outcomes.
 Max Weber’s assertion that the “Protestant Work Ethic” could explain disparate economic outcomes across European countries is one religious theory of economic growth.

 There are more complicated theories linking religious beliefs to growth.
 For instance, countries with more developed financial systems might have higher savings rates because people can earn a return on saving.
 But religion can influence the development of financial systems; for instance, there were religious restrictions in Catholic countries that forbade lending at interest for many centuries (that variably applied to Catholics and non-Catholics), which may have affected the development of financial systems (and growth) in those countries.
-Today, many Islamic countries have different degrees to which lending at interest is illegal, and so-called “Islamic banking” systems exist to facilitate saving and investment using alternative arragments to those in non-Islamic systems.
-The differences in religion may lead to differences in financial arrangments that affect saving, investment, and growth.
+Today, many Islamic countries have different degrees to which lending at interest is illegal, and so-called “Islamic banking” systems exist to facilitate saving and investment using alternative arrangements to those in non-Islamic systems.
+The differences in religion may lead to differences in financial arrangements that affect saving, investment, and growth.

 Religion, however, is not the only aspect of culture that might matter.
 For example, the economists Yuriy Gorodnichenko and Gérard Roland used data on cultural attitudes collected by sociologists across countries to characterize countries’ (average) attitudes along a “collectivist-individualist” axis.
-They argue that more invidualist societies encourage innovation and discovery by socially rewarding individuals who stand out.
+They argue that more individualist societies encourage innovation and discovery by socially rewarding individuals who stand out.
 Collectivist societies encourage conformity, which discourages innovation but may make it easier to solve “collective action” problems because individuals think about society’s interests when making choices.
 On balance, Gorodnichenko and Roland find that more individualist countries tend to have higher GDP per worker.

 7.3 Institutions

-“Instituions” is a broad category of features of social organization that affect (1) economic arrangements (property rights, barriers to entering markets) (2) political arrangements (constraints on politicians and elites).
+“Institutions” is a broad category of features of social organization that affect (1) economic arrangements (property rights, barriers to entering markets) (2) political arrangements (constraints on politicians and elites).
 For example, property rights (the extent to which people control their property, and the ease with which that property can be legally or extra-legally taken from them) affect the incentives people have to acquire and use property.
 Institutions like the choice of legal system, constraints on executive autority, and the extent to which those constraints are effectively enforced can affect property rights.

 Proponents of institutional theories often point to historical examples - such as the divergent outcomes of North and South Korea, East and West Germany, or communities on either side of the US-Mexico border - to support the case for institutions shaping economic growth.
 One such historical example economists have studied is the divergent effects of European colonization.
 Daron Acemoglu, Simon Johnson, and James Robinson argued in an influential paper that colonizing powers set up two kinds of colonies: “Neo-Europes,” which were intended for permanent settlement by Europeans, and “extractive” colonies.
 The latter had institutions that facilitated taking wealth out of the country, and had few restrictions on executive power.
 The institutions they set up in the two kinds of colonies were persistent even after colonization ended.
 For example, the institutional setup in the United States and Kenya were quite different, depsite both being British colonies.
 Acemoglu et. al. argue that the differences in colonizing institutions have had a powerful causal effect on economic outcomes as a result.